Livin' the Dream: Synopsis

 Everyone in the office tells Andy that quitting is a foolish move and he has no chance of achieving stardom.
 Andy eventually goes back on his decision, and David allows him to stay on in a sales position.
-However, mere hours later Andy feels that he is sticking with his Dundler-Mifflin job only because it is safe and that he has to take a shot at achieving fame.
+However, mere hours later Andy feels that he is sticking with his Dunder-Mifflin job only because it is safe and that he has to take a shot at achieving fame.
 Fearing his conviction will falter a second time, he decides he cannot simply quit, but get fired.
-To do this, he initially tells Toby (Paul Lieberstein) to enter falsified and incriminating information in Andy's record.
+To do this, he initially tells Toby to enter falsified and incriminating information in his record.
 After this fails, he attempts to grope Toby.
 Andy eventually resorts to shouting obscenities at David and defecating on his car, which is successful at getting him fired.
 Andy bids farewell to his coworkers with an unexpectedly moving rendition of "I Will Remember You", prompting them to comment to the documentary crew that he may have star potential after all.

-Angela Martin (Angela Kinsey) had gotten divorced, and is evicted from her studio apartment after her cats were taken away by Animal Control.
-She considers living in a tent in the woods, prompting Oscar Martinez (Oscar Nunez) to offer her to stay with him until she gets back on her feet.
+Angela Martin has gotten divorced, and is evicted from her studio apartment after her cats were taken away by Animal Control.
+She considers living in a tent in the woods, prompting Oscar Martinez to offer her to stay with him until she gets back on her feet.
 She accepts with gratitude.
 As they set off to take Angela's things to Oscar's place, Oscar mentions her marriage to Robert Lipton and she breaks down into tears, saying "I love him."
 However, she denies she still has feelings for Robert and confesses she was talking about Dwight, and Oscar comforts her as she cries.